-Another spot for a romantic getaway is the DoubleTree Resort by Hilton Zanzibar.
+Another spot for a romantic getaway is the Hotel Riu Jambo.
 Located in Nungwi right on the beach, this resort will give you a fully relaxing experience.
-With yoga on the beach every morning, spa treatments available and a variety of tour options, newlyweds can spend quality time together in luxury.
+With evening entertainment activities, spa treatments available, and a variety of private pools, newlyweds can spend quality time together in luxury.

-In this article, I recommend the 3 best areas to stay on the island of Zanzibar and the best hotels for each of them.
+In this article, I recommend the 3 best areas where to stay in Zanzibar and the best hotels for each of them.
 I’ve handpicked each hotel based on price category and amenities so that no matter where you choose to stay, you can have the best experience!

 I also mention areas where I don’t recommend you stay and I give you practical information about the island and other useful tips for your trip!

 Depending on what kind of Zanzibar vacation you’re looking for, you can pick the perfect hotel for you depending on your budget!
-In the North you’ll see more travelers, but you’ll also get beautiful beaches.
+On Zanzibar’s Northern coast you’ll see more travelers, but you’ll also get beautiful Zanzibar beaches.
 Stone Town offers so much culture and history.
-Then, to the East you get more remote beaches and exclusive resorts.
+Then, to the East, you get more remote beaches and exclusive resorts.

 Each area of Zanzibar has amazing things to offer but only you can decide what kind of trip you want to have.
 Or visit them all, why not?